expo/expo/docs/pages/faq/react-native-version-mismatch.md

 - If this is a bare workflow project, and this error is occurring right after upgrading your React Native version, you should double-check that you've performed each of the upgrade steps correctly.

 - Finally:
-  - Clear your bundler caches by running `rm -rf node_modules && yarn cache clean && yarn && watchman watch-del-all && rm -rf $TMPDIR/haste-map-* && rm -rf $TMPDIR/metro-cache && expo start --clear`
+  - Clear your bundler caches by running `rm -rf node_modules && npm cache clean --force && npm install && watchman watch-del-all && rm -rf $TMPDIR/haste-map-* && rm -rf $TMPDIR/metro-cache && expo start --clear`
      - Commands if you are using npm can be found [here.](clear-cache-macos-linux)
      - Commands if you are using Windows can be found [here.](clear-cache-windows)
   - If this is a bare workflow project, run `npx pod-install`, then rebuild your native projects (run `yarn android` to rebuild for Android, and `yarn ios` to rebuild iOS)